superlistapp/super_editor/doc/website/source/super-editor/guides/getting-started/assemble-a-document.md

 ---
 # Assemble a Document
 In Super Editor, a document is typically represented by an instance of `MutableDocument`.
-The easiest way to assemble a `MutableDocument` is by [de-serializing Markdown](/guides/document-from-markdown).
+The easiest way to assemble a `MutableDocument` is by [de-serializing Markdown](/guides/markdown/import), or by [de-serializing Quill Deltas](/guides/quill/import).
 However, there are situations where you might need to construct a `MutableDocument` directly.
 This guide shows you how.

 ## What is a Document?
 In Super Editor, a `Document` is a series of nodes - specifically `DocumentNode`s.
 Different types of